sunilvr/stock-portfolio-calculator/README.md

 # Note:
-The calculation logic is customised and relevant explanation can be found below The numbers are parsed to display Integer values just to make them more appleaing on the output.
+The calculation logic is customised and relevant explanation can be found below The numbers are parsed to display Integer values just to make them visually more appealing on the output.

 ## Custom Logic explanation: